robang74/printf/README.md

 int vsnprintf_(char* s, size_t n, const char* format, va_list arg);
 int vprintf_(const char* format, va_list arg);
 ```
-Note that `printf()` and `vprintf()`  don't actually write anything on their own: In addition to their parameters, you must provide them with a lower-level `putchar_()` function which they can call for actual printing.
+Note that `printf_()` and `vprintf_()`  don't actually write anything on their own: In addition to their parameters, they will be expecting to find a lower-level `putchar_()` function which they can call for actual printing - and you must provide its implementation, for them to link with.
 This is part of this library's independence: It is isolated from dealing with console/serial output, files etc.

-Two additional functions are provided beyond those available in the standard library:
+Two additional functions are provided by the library beyond those available in the standard library:
 ```
 int fctprintf(void (*out)(char c, void* extra_arg), void* extra_arg, const char* format, ...);
 int vfctprintf(void (*out)(char c, void* extra_arg), void* extra_arg, const char* format, va_list arg);